-IFM took laboratory and flow data from the waste stream to design a temporary, trailer mounted pilot treatment system to remove ammonia.
+IFM took laboratory and flow data from the waste stream to design a trailer mounted pilot treatment system to remove ammonia.

 As a result of the success of the trial, IFM designed and constructed a modular treatment system to reduce ammonia.
 Built inside two 40’ shipping containers, a 15,000 GPD UF/RO system was built and shipped to the site.